pain2gain/Chatbot_IBM_Watson/README.md

 <h2>Tips</h2>

-The demo is designed in the environment of Chrome browser.
+The demo chatbot is designed in the environment of Chrome browser.
 So maybe the other environment can not be supported very well.

 <h2>Explanation</h2>
 First of all, it's necessary to explain the relations between every part for the frame diagram: